 - Platforms with SEO Advantages: The best eCommerce platform for SEO is still Shopify.
 It gives a lot of businesses an edge in rankings but that also means you’ll have more competition on it from similar stores.
 Choose according to your industry and region.

 - Optimize images: We mentioned visual search earlier.
-Putting meta-tags, approriately cataloguing files, and using original images does wonders for redirecting visual search traffic right to your store.
+Putting meta-tags, appropriately cataloguing files, and using original images does wonders for redirecting visual search traffic right to your store.

 - Optimize for mobile: Test your website on tablets and mobile phones.
 Features for assisting with this can vary on different platforms and CRMs.